zen-juen/zen-juen/README.md

 ---
 ### Passions

+Broadly speaking, my passions are in:
-My passions are in neural dysfunction and how it affects human behaviour and cognition.
-Specifically, I am most interested in understanding the cognitive mechanisms underlying memory (especially false memories and confabulation), decision-making, and inhibitory control, and how best we can model these processes ​🕵️‍♂️​
+- Neural dysfunction and how it affects human behaviour and cognition
+- Specifically, I am most interested in understanding the cognitive mechanisms underlying memory (especially false memories and confabulation), decision-making, and inhibitory control, and how best we can model these processes ​🕵️‍♂️​
+- You can also find me climbing at a bouldering gym 🧗 or on a football pitch getting some ⚽ kicks in!

 ---